BertHav/Omgevingsmonitor_Software/README.md

 Press the RESET button of the Omgevingsmonitor for at least 4 seconds and release.
 The omgevingsmonitor should now start with LED patterns.
 When flashing with red LEDs, press reset again for about 5 seconds.

-__Reset the OMgevingsmonitor twice to reach optimal energy saving mode!__
+__Reset the Omgevingsmonitor twice to reach optimal energy saving mode!__

 ## Configuring the Omgevingsmonitor manually by USB <a name="USBconfig"></a>